Iker Casillas: 2015–2019

 On 13 September, Casillas equalled Ryan Giggs's record of playing in 19 consecutive UEFA Champions League campaigns when he appeared in Porto's 3–1 home defeat to Beşiktaş in the 2017–18 edition of the tournament.
 On 2 April 2018, Casillas played his 1,000th match as a professional in Porto's 2–0 loss at Belenenses.
 In May, he won his first trophy with the club as they won the league title for the first time since 2013.
 The 2017–18 Primeira Liga title was confirmed after Sporting CP and Benfica tied their respective match.
 On 17 May 2018, he renewed his contract with Porto for another year.

 On 4 August, Casillas started in Porto's 3–1 victory over Desportivo das Aves in the 2018 Supertaça Cândido de Oliveira.
-He surpassed Giggs' record during the 2018–19 season, appearing in his 20th consecutive UEFA Champions League campaign.
+He surpassed Giggs's record during the 2018–19 season, appearing in his 20th consecutive UEFA Champions League campaign.
 On 11 December, Casillas, in a 3–2 away win over Galatasaray, became the first player to reach the knock-out stage 19 times, and become only the second player after Cristiano Ronaldo to win 100 Champions League matches.
 He made 31 league appearances throughout the season as Porto finished in second place, but his season was cut short after he suffered "an acute myocardial infarction" during training on 1 May 2019.
 He was discharged from hospital on 6 May, but commented that he was uncertain about his future.